 Why walking is good for wellbeing & work

-Walking helps work by improving focus, energy and stimulating our creative juices.
-So, we're exploring:
+Walking helps work by improving focus, energy and kickstarting the creative process.
+Let's look at the facts.

 It doesn't matter where either.
 Whether that's round your garden, inside on a treadmill or out, about and knee deep in nature, walking:

 - reduces stress